RidwanAz/Darey.io_Devops_Project/Shell_scripting/Shell.md

 name="John"

- A variable usually takes a value, in other words, a variabe stores a value, while a value is assigned to a variable.
+ A variable usually takes a value, in other words, a variabe stores a value.
+A value can be a character, number, string or array a value is assigned to a variable.

  From the example above, "John" was asigned to the variable "name".
 In the next example, we would see how the variable name saved a value